hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 });
 ```

-:white_check_mark: Check in your browser if you see a world map.
+ :arrow_forward: Check in your browser if you see a world map.

-:white_check_mark: Have a look at https://github.com/d3/d3-3.x-api-reference/blob/master/Geo-Projections.md for different projections.
+ :arrow_forward: Have a look at https://github.com/d3/d3-3.x-api-reference/blob/master/Geo-Projections.md for different projections.

 > Projection
 >